Computer Science Degree Salary

 Leading that employment transition?
 Computer science (Comp Sci) jobs.

 With the second-fastest job growth rate and a median salary of $88,240, the computer science job market is nothing to sneeze at.
-There are significant differences in salary depending on whether you have an associate, bachelor’s, or master’s degree, so let’s get into the details and explore the average computer science degree salary.
+There are significant differences in computer science salary depending on whether you have an associate, bachelor’s, or master’s degree, so let’s get into the details and explore the average computer science degree salary.

 While an associate degree may not provide you access to the highest paying positions, it still opens doors to solid jobs.
 From web design to data administration, these programs are an excellent introduction to the professional world of computer science.